hhvm/user-documentation/guides/hack/15-asynchronous-operations/28-guidelines.md

 }
 ```

-## Use `join` in Non-async Functions
+## Integrating async and non-async functions

+If you need to call an async function from a non-async function, the best approach is to refactor so that the caller is also async.
+Sometimes this might need refactoring an unmanageable number of recursive call sites, so an alternative is available - but best avoided:

 Imagine we are making a call to an `async` function `join_async` from a non-async scope.
-In order to obtain the desired results, we must
-`join` in order to get the result from an awaitable.
+If refactoring to an entirely async call stack is not possible, `HH\Asio\join()` can be used to resolve the awaitable:

 ```join.hack
 async function join_async(): Awaitable<string> {